ataniz/bitcoin-privacy-curriculum/4-is_bitcoin_private.md

 - What are federated structures (in bitcoin & lightning), what are the benefits and drawbacks for users?

-- Do 'unanounced channels' in lightning network provide better privacy in reality?
+- Do 'unannounced channels' in lightning network provide better privacy in reality?

 - Does using taproot transactions (instead of segwit) provide better privacy to users and why?
 Is this true in practice?